-Effective Interest Rate (EIR) – What Does It Mean & How Do You Calculate It?
+Effective Interest Rate (EIR)—What Does it Mean and How do You Calculate it?

-But when it comes to bank loans, you often see TWO interest rates: the advertised interest rate, and something called effective interest rate, or EIR.
+But when it comes to bank loans, you often see 2 interest rates: the advertised interest rate, and something called effective interest rate, or EIR.

-So why are there two interest rates?
+So why are there 2 interest rates?
 And what’s the difference between effective interest rate and the advertised interest rate?

 What does Effective Interest Rate (EIR) mean?